fschoenberg/TopicExplorer-docker/README.md

 Install [docker](https://docs.docker.com/install/) at least version 23.0 and [docker-compose](https://docs.docker.com/compose/install/) at least version v2.16.0 at your local machine.

 #### Step 2: download and set configuration
 Download or clone this repository [green button on github] to your local computer.
 Navigate to the folder `TopicExplorer-docker\multiuser_config`.
 Rename the file `config.ini.change-me` to `config.ini` and configure your system to your needs.
+Character '<' is not allowed inside the password

 #### Step 3: start the web-application
 Run the file `TopicExplorer-docker\multiuser_config\config.sh` as root.
 You only have to do this once after changing parameters in your 'config.ini'.
 The TopicExplorer will restart after each reboot automatically.
-Changig a password is not supportet at the moment.
+To change the password simply change the `config.ini` file.

 ## Use TopicExplorer
 Go to the URL `http(s)://%YOUR_SERVER_NAME%/%USERNAME%/`